tschwaerzl/tschwaerzl.github.io/_posts/2018-08-08-i-am-an-author-now.md

 So today is the official release of the latest [Entwickler Magazin][entwickler-de] about Kubernetes and container orchestration.
 Entwickler Magazin is a german magazine dedicated to developers, architects and projectleads of any kind and is released on a two-monthly basis in Germany, Austria and Switzerland.

-~I would like to provide you with some reading samples, but unfortunately I am not allowed to do so at the moment.
-As soon as there are some official excerpts available I'll update this post.~
+<strike>I would like to provide you with some reading samples, but unfortunately I am not allowed to do so at the moment.
+As soon as there are some official excerpts available I'll update this post.</strike>

 But if you are looking for a simple and understandable _"Introduction to Kubernetes"_ you are in good hands with the magazine.
 On almost 10 pages you will learn the basics and be introduced with a clearly arranged information graphic.
 Also included is a small demo for a specific use case.
 So that you also know what you should look out for in your newsstand, here is a picture of the cover.